Montagu Private Equity

 Montagu is a mid-market private equity firm.
 The primary investment focus of Montagu is on management buyouts of performing businesses with enterprise values typically ranging from €200 million to €1 billion.

 History

 The firm was founded in 1968 as a division of Midland Bank after Midland's acquisition of Montagu Trust, owner of Samuel Montagu & Co.
-The business was renamed HSBC Private Equity after HSBC acquired Midland Bank in 1992 and the Montagu name was revived when Montagu's management team acquired 80.1% of Montagu shares from HSBC in 2003.
+The business was renamed HSBC Private Equity after HSBC acquired Midland Bank in 1992; the Montagu name was revived when Montagu's management team acquired 80.1% of Montagu shares from HSBC in 2003.
 In 2013, the team purchased the remaining 19.9% from HSBC.

 In September 2016, Montagu acquired Berenberg Bank and Bankhaus Lampe's stakes in Universal Investment, thus gaining control of the German asset management firm.

+In 2026, it was announced that Montagu would acquire a majority stake in BMC Helix through a carve-out transaction from BMC Software.